 You can offer voluntary benefits to your employees at no direct cost to you.
-And, contrary to popular belief, you don’t need to be a big company to offer them — some plans require an employer to have a minimum of just two to five employees to qualify and others have no minimum requirement.
+And, contrary to popular belief, you don’t need to be a big company to offer them — some plans require an employer to have a minimum of just three to five employees to qualify.
 Here’s all you need to know about a voluntary benefits plan and what it can do for your employees and your business.

 Sometimes called supplemental insurance or employee-paid benefits, voluntary benefits are offered by the employer through the workplace where employees can choose to buy them in addition to the core employee benefits they may get as part of a benefits package.